Read more: Best Samsung smartphones

 How to disable Bixby Home/Samsung Daily

 It’s hard to find a good reason to use Bixby Home.
 Bixby Home is the vertically scrolling list of content that lives on your left-most home screen.
 It’s the list of content that shows you “useful” things like trending Facebook topics and random GIFs.
-It was renamed to Samsung Daily for the Note 10 and S20 phones.
+It was renamed Samsung Daily for the Note 10 and S20 phones.

 - Long-press on an empty area (somewhere with no icons or widgets) on your Galaxy phone home screen to access your home screen settings.